 How to value yourself

 There are many ways a person can come to the perspective and realization that they hold value.
-I'm going to share some ways that have helped me, just to give you some suggestions for how this can look.
+I will share some ways that have helped me and suggest how this can look.

-Let's get the wheels turning in our minds because when that happens, we begin seeing things we missed before!
+Let's get the wheels turning in our minds because we begin seeing things we missed before when that happens!

 1. Acknowledge your divinity